-The conditions in which Rohingya mothers need to give birth to their newborn babies in the refugee camps are extremely unsafe and unsanitary, resulting in possible severe infections for mothers and their child, putting both of their lives at risk.
-305 It is estimated that 75% of Rohingva babies are born in unsafe conditions.
-Anecdotal evidence suggests that Rohingva families are afraid to seek reproductive healthcare, even in situations where pregnancy complications arise, due to the fear of sterilisation or infanticide, based on the horror they experienced back in Myanmar.
-A refugee stated that 'In our country, people usually don't go to the hospital because of the high rate of killings of new born babies'.
-308 The fear of seeking medical care is even more enhanced by the stigma Rohingva mothers face of bearing a child out of rape, making these women hide their pregnancies.
-The lack of proper maternal care leads to a high maternal mortality rate in the camps, almost two and a half times higher than the worldwide ratio of maternal deaths.
-310 The lack of health facilities within the camps is putting children at great risk of malnutrition and malaria, which in turn is aggravated by floods in the monsoon season.

-From the evidence from the four case studies one conclusion can made: the right to life, survival and development, protected by article 6 of the CRC, is not protected in regard to CBOW.
-The particular risk of infanticide poses a serious threat to the lives of these children.
-Even ibid
+- 95. ROHINGYA The conditions in which Rohingya mothers need to give birth to their new-born babies in the refugee camps are extremely unsafe and unsanitary, resulting in possible severe infections for mothers and their child, putting both of their lives at risk.296 It is estimated that 75 percent of Rohingya babies are born in unsafe conditions.297 Anecdotal evidence suggests that Rohingya families are afraid to seek reproductive healthcare, even in situations where pregnancy complications arise, due to the fear of sterilization or infanticide, based on the horror they experienced back in Myanmar.298 A refugee stated that: "In our country, people usually don't go to the hospital because of the high rate of killings of new born babies".299 The fear of seeking medical care is even more enhanced by the stigma Rohingya mothers face of bearing a child out of rape, making these women hide their pregnancies.300 The lack of proper maternal care leads to a high maternal mortality rate in the camps, almost two and a half times higher than the worldwide ratio of maternal deaths.301 The lack of health facilities within the camps, are putting children at great risk of malnutrition and malaria, which in turn, is aggravated by floods in the monsoon season.302 - 96.
+CONCLUSION From the evidence from the four above-mentioned case studies one conclusion can made: the right to life, survival and development, protected by art.
+6 of the CRC, is not protected in regard to CBOW.
+The particular risk of infanticide poses a serious threat to the lives